 It can be tricky any year to know how wide to open your wallet for end-of-year tipping.

-So who should get that holiday tip and how generous should that appreciation be?
+So who should be tipped, and how generous should those gifts be?

 Rules of thumb for tipping